reelsoftware/phpreelcms/README.md

 # phpReel
-phpReel is a free, MIT open-source subscription-based video streaming service that lets you create your platform for distributing video content in the form of movies or series.
+This is the dev branch.
+It might not contain complete and bug-free code.
+If you do choose to use it keep in mind that you might encounter various problems. phpReel is a free, MIT open-source subscription-based video streaming service that lets you create your platform for distributing video content in the form of movies or series.

 ## Demo